Bylaws effective July 21, 2017

 To be awarded biennially in even-numbered years, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.
 The cited works for which the award is given must have been completed within twelve (12) years of the recipient’s first full-time employment after completion of graduate studies.
 Timing is loosely defined and may be interpreted by the Nomination Committee.
 Although there is no specific requirement, in most cases part of the cited works will have appeared in the Society’s journal, the Journal of Labor Economics.

-To be awarded biennially in odd-numbered years, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.
+To be awarded annually, if a suitable nominee is found, by a committee appointed by the President and approved by the Executive Board.

 VIII.
 Special Provisions for the First Election (renumbered, approved June 2012)